gimesketvirtadieni/conwrap/README.md

 }
 ```

-Combining tasks and using ‘child’ tasks allow creating complex hierarchy of sequence tasks.
+Combining tasks and using ‘child’ tasks allow creating complex hierarchy of sequence of tasks.
 As explained previously all of them will be executed in the right order on a single thread.

 ##Usage